pkumar26/demok8s/README.md

 >Internal application, accessible only on internal network through internal load balancer.

->In your preferred code editor, edit helloworld-internal.yaml, helloworld-v1.yaml, helloworld-v2.yaml and aci.yaml.\
+>In your preferred code editor, edit kubernetes deployment files like helloworld-internal.yaml, helloworld-v1.yaml, helloworld-v2.yaml etc.\
 Replace <yourACRRegistry.azurecr.io> with the name of you ACR registry.\
 Replace \<k8sSecretName> with the secret you created earlier.